status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

 === "Mobile"

     1. From the tab bar, tap :mobile-messages: **Messages**.
-    1. Long press the DM you want to mute.
+    1. Tap the DM you want to mute and, in the top navigation, tap :mobile-more-options: **More options**.
     1. Tap :mobile-mute: **Mute**.
     1. Select the amount of time you'd like to mute your notifications.